 In photography, it’s hard to achieve a “perfect” photo in one shot.
 That’s why a lot of photographers did multiple shots as some kind of test and retest to finally get that perfect shot.
-Unless your lucky or a street photography (because it’s hard to get an exact same shot twice).
+Unless your lucky or a street photography (because it’s hard to get the exact same shot twice).
 But beyond that, it can’t be done another way.

-For me to get a shot I want, I usually took at least 10 photos; check and recheck each shot; used a variety of method, and took another shot just in case.
+For me to get a shot I want, I usually took at least 10 photos; check and recheck each shot; used a variety of methods, and took another shot just in case.
 All of them for one perfect photo.
-That’s why my HD usually full with the exact same photo.
+That’s why my HD is usually full with the exact same photo.
 But in the end, I only use 1.

 So there you have it.
-The only reason I have many same photos is just as precautions in case that made a mistake.
+The only reason I have many same photos is just as precautions in case I made a mistake.
 But there’s no need for me to keep all of it in the end.